woman's divorce

 Where do you file for divorce in Montana?

-A petition for the dissolution of marriage may be filed in the district court of the county where either party resides.
+A petition for the dissolution of marriage is filed with the county district court where either spouse has residence.
 The respondent has 20 to file an answer to a response, and a decree may not be entered until 20 days after the petition has been served.

 The court will grant a divorce if it is proven that the marriage is irretrievable broken, as determined by: